westes/westes.github.io/grow-your-stories/slides.md

 ## seedling feedback

-- Why should the story succeed?
+- As a reader, why do you want this story to thrive?
 - What intrigues you about the story?

 ... plus other approaches